AdguardTeam/KnowledgeBase/docs/guides/block-push-notifications.md

 ### On Windows

 1. Open AdGuard.
 Go to *Settings* → *Stealth Mode*.
-2. Scroll down to the section *Browser API*.
+2. Scroll down to the *Browser API* section.
 3. Enable *Block Push API*.

 ### On Mac